October 2, 2025 · Mikhail Vasiliev

 Next Run is only the first step.
 Now it has become possible to return to old settings, but on a completely new level.

 In a future strategy about the Middle Kingdom of Egypt, instead of abstract 'workers' there will be named characters: viziers, generals, pharaohs.
 They will have skills, retinues, equipment.
 They will be able to fall ill and die.
-Armies—perish in the desert from thirst.
+Armies could perish in the desert from thirst.